 In 1993, on the strength of a homemade four-track demo recorded in Lee's bedroom, Noise Addict managed to convince Fallaheen Records' executive Steve Pavlovic (who, as a promoter, brought Nirvana to Australia) to watch their debut performance at a library book sale.
 A record deal followed, and Pavlovic's connections immediately won the band several high-profile supporting tours, as well as a number of famous fans.
 Sonic Youth's Thurston Moore became an early champion for Noise Addict and released the group's demo tape (now packaged as an EP and titled DEF) on his own Ecstatic Peace label.
 The members of Noise Addict were 14 years old at the time.

-The band's first single was "I Wish I Was Him," a satirical tribute to the Lemonheads' Evan Dando that inspired Dando to record his own cover version.
-The Beastie Boys' Mike Diamond also became a fan, and Noise Addict began issuing material on the Beastie Boys' own label, Grand Royal.
-The Young and Jaded EP, comprising six acoustic songs again recorded in Lee's bedroom, was released via that label partnership, yet touring was limited because of the group's commitments to school.
+The band's first single, "I Wish I Was Him," was a satirical tribute to the Lemonheads' Evan Dando that inspired Dando to record his own cover version.
+The Beastie Boys' Mike Diamond also became a fan, and Noise Addict began issuing material on the Beastie Boys' label Grand Royal.
+The Young and Jaded EP, comprising six acoustic songs again recorded in Lee's bedroom, was released via that label partnership, yet touring was limited because of the group's commitment to school.
 Even so, Lee continued pursuing music by recording his first solo album, Grandpaw Would, in both Sydney and Chicago.
 By then 16 years old, he toured in support of the album with an American backing band.
 A full-length album by Noise Addict followed, and the bandmates (by then high school graduates) packed their bags for an American tour.
 Unfortunately, the group broke up soon after, and the 18-year-old Lee went back to his acoustic guitar for another solo album, Something to Remember Me By.

-Lee soon found himself in the unusual situation of selling more records in America than his homeland, both in total quantity and per capita.
+Lee soon found himself in the unusual situation of selling more records in America than in his homeland, both in total quantity and per capita.
 That changed with the release of 1998's Breathing Tornadoes, dreamed up in his Los Angeles apartment and polished in the studio using mostly synthesized sounds.
 The single "Cigarettes Will Kill You" became a pervasive Australian hit, and Lee enjoyed the newfound benefits of his celebrity lifestyle, including a relationship with actress Claire Danes.